core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * Code bug fix https://github.com/jaimejim/aiocoap-pubsub-broker/commit/f32ce4866a81319238d6e905de439c9410cce175
 * Added two new optional topic configuration parameters; ‘initialize,’ and ‘topic-history’.
 * Modified all examples to conform to RFC9594.
-* Added the explicit cancelation of ongoing subscriptions when topic configuration parameters are changed.
+* Added the explicit cancellation of ongoing subscriptions when topic configuration parameters are changed.
 * Added editorial changes based on feedback.
 * Clarifications on Topic Configuration creation.
 * Other editorial changes